 - Copy (What’s your UVP?): Mentioned in the copy of your landing page should be your unique value proposition.
 Why should your users choose you over the competition.

-- Media: The types of media you can use on your landing page include images, videos and gifs.
-Choose the media type that suits your offer and explains what your service does to your visitors so it’s easy for them to take the action.
+- Media: The types of media you can use on your landing page include images, videos, and gifs.
+Choose the media type that suits your offer and explains what your service does to your visitors so it’s easy for them to take action.

 - Lead Capture Form: Your contact or lead capture form should ask your visitors to enter their personal information in exchange for the offer.
-Lead capture forms should be labelled properly and they should not ask for information that’s not relevant to the offer.
+Lead capture forms should be labeled properly, and they should not ask for information that’s not relevant to the offer.

 - No Navigation Links: Navigation links provide visitors the option to leave your landing page.
 Navigation links are for your homepage, not your landing page.

-Having a relevant and dedicated landing page connected to your PPC ads ensures that your visitors don’t stop the conversion journey at the ad but follow through and convert for your specific offer.
+Having a relevant and dedicated landing page connected to your PPC ads ensures that your visitors don’t stop the conversion journey at the ad but follow through and convert to your specific offer.

 Section 5: Common Google Ads Mistakes You Should Avoid